matej2/task-note-manager/README.md

 Make sure you have Python 3.11 or higher installed.
 You would also need pipenv.

 1. `pipenv install`
-2. `pienv run python main.py`
+2. `pipenv run python main.py`

 # Build instructions

-Before you build this app, note that antivirus may flag it as potentially malicious executable.
-This is normal, you should add an exception for file in your antivirus program.
-Application may also need admin permissions to run in order to create and update output file.
+When building this application locally, note that antivirus may flag it as potentially malicious executable.
+This is normal, you should add an exception for the file in your antivirus program.
+The application may also need admin permissions to run in order to create and update the output file.

 1. `pipenv install --dev`
 2. Run `pipenv run pyinstaller --noconsole --onefile --windowed --name "Task Note Manager" main.py`.
-Option --noconsole will build app so that console window will not be displayed when running executable.
-Option --onefile will bundle all files into one executable.
+   - `--noconsole`: Hides the console window when running the executable.
+   - `--onefile`: Bundles all files into a single executable.
+   - `--windowed`: Ensures the app runs as a GUI application.